gimenezyannick/tartouffe-keep-account-project/README.md

 Automatically exported from code.google.com/p/tartouffe-keep-account-project

 shallow account:

-Short reckonings make long friends
+Short reckonings make long friends,
-A debt paid is a kept friend
+A debt paid is a kept friend,
-Avoid the skeleton in your closet
+Avoid the skeleton in your closet,